-The best Bank of America balance transfer offer is the BankAmericard Credit Card, which has 0% balance transfer APR for the first 15 months and sometimes offers a special $0 transfer fee for the first 60 days your account is open.
+The best Bank of America balance transfer offer is the BankAmericard Credit Card, which has a introductory APR of 0% for 18 billing cycles for any balance transfers made in the first 60 days on balance transfers and sometimes offers a special $0 transfer free for the first 60 days your account is open.
 The same Bank of America balance transfer offer also is available to students with limited credit or better.

 Several other Bank of America credit cards offer 0% balance transfer APRs for 12 months.
 But they also charge 3% balance transfer fees.
 While Bank of America Travel Rewards and Premier Rewards credit cards do allow balance transfers, there’s no intro APR and they charge a 3% transfer fee.
 Needless to say, they didn’t make the list.